julietarubis/Scones-Unlimited-End-to-End-ML-Workflow-on-AWS/README.md

 Project Overview:

-We designed and deployed a machine learning workflow to classify images for "Scones Unlimited" using AWS cloud tools.
+I designed and deployed a machine learning workflow to classify images for "Scones Unlimited" using AWS cloud tools.
 The workflow includes:

 Training and deploying a SageMaker ML model